KleDen/aiogram_example/README.md

-## Repository contains an example of inline keyboard
+## Repository contains an example of inline keyboard for Udemy course homework task